Skip to main content

 A. Using console.log()

 Step 1.
 In your repository, you will find a folder called test.
-Within that folder you will find a test.html, that you will open on your browser by double-clicking on the file.
+Within that folder you will find a test.html, that you will open within your browser by double-clicking on the file.

 Step 2.
-Now, follow the gif as shown below to access the Developer Pane in a Google Chrom browser.
+Now, follow the steps as shown in the gif below to access the Developer Pane in a Google Chrom browser.
 Developer panes are available in other browsers as well.
 You may need to enable the option to access Developer Tools.

 Step 3.
 Click on the button on the HTML page.
 It will cause a prompt to appear.
 Enter your name and click "OK".
 You will see your name show up in the "Console" tab of the Developer pane.